marcelFRO/ecommerce-analytics/README.md

 **13. Which acquisition channel generates the most revenue contribution — and what does this say about channel efficiency?**

 - **Answer:** Search dominates raw revenue contribution: per $100 of channel-attributed revenue, Search generates $70.06, with Organic at $15.09, Facebook at $5.78, Email at $4.98, and Display at $4.09. **But the strategic implication is not "scale Search further" — it's that low-cost channels are dramatically underutilized.** Search dominance comes paired with paid acquisition costs (cost-per-click); Email's $4.98 contribution is achieved at **near-zero marginal cost** (sending to existing customer base); Facebook's $5.78 is largely from organic posts (only Facebook Ads carry real cost).
 Combined with Q12's finding that all channels deliver identical customer loyalty (1.39–1.41 orders per customer), the cost-efficiency conclusion is clear: **Email and Facebook are the high-ROI growth levers, not Search**.
 Email is especially underutilized — 100K customers have email addresses on file (registration data) but only 2,416 (2.4%) were acquired via this channel.
-Expanding email and Facebook outreach likely delivers higher marginal ROI than further investment in paid Search, where diminishing returns on CAC are inevitable at this scale of dominance.
+Expanding email and Facebook outreach likely delivers higher marginal ROI than further investment in paid Search, where diminishing returns on CAC (Customer Acquisition Cost) are inevitable at this scale of dominance.
 - **Strategic synthesis:** Email's role extends beyond cost-efficiency — a single promotional program (discount codes, bundle offers) addresses three structural problems concurrently (76.6% one-time buyers Q9, 70.2% single-item orders Q6, inventory bloat Q5).
 Three KPIs from three departments lifted through one low-cost intervention.
 See **Strategic Finding 5** in [Key Insights](#key-insights--recommendations) for full discussion.
 - **Where in dashboard:** Channel Performance bar chart BR on Customer & Marketing — same visual supports Q12.
-Uses `Channel Revenue per $100` measure (decomposition of revenue across channels, sums to $100 — explicit anchor avoids AOV cognitive coupling).
+Uses `Channel Revenue per $100` measure (decomposition of revenue across channels, sums to $100 — explicit anchor avoids AOV (Average Order Value) cognitive coupling).
 Search bar highlighted gold (`#ED942D`); others deep navy (`#132E57`).

 </details>